NeoCodesOracle/tournament/README.md

 Function Descriptions
 ---------------------

-Connect         | Meant to connect to the database.
-Already set up for you.
+Function        | Description
 ----------------|----------------------------------------------------------
-deleteMatches   | Remove all the matches records from the database. deletePlayers   | Remove all the player records from the database. countPlayers    | Returns the number of players currently registered registerPlayer  | Adds a player to the tournament database. playerStandings | Returns a list of the players and their win records, sorted by wins. reportMatch     | This is to simply populate the matches table and record the winner and loser as (winner,loser) in the insert statement. swissPairings   | Returns a list of pairs of players for the next round of a match.
+Connect()       | Meant to connect to the database.
+Already set up for you. deleteMatches() | Remove all the matches records from the database. deletePlayers() | Remove all the player records from the database. countPlayers()  | Returns the number of players currently registered registerPlayer(name)| Adds a player to the tournament database. playerStandings() | Returns a list of the players and their win records, sorted by wins. reportMatch(winner, loser)   | This is to simply populate the matches table and record the winner and loser as (winner,loser) in the insert statement. swissPairings() | Returns a list of pairs of players for the next round of a match.
 Here all we are doing is the pairing of alternate players from the player standings table, zipping them up and appending them to a list with values: (id1, name1, id2, name2)

 Credits